Cybersecurity order warns of "imminent risk" to federal agencies following possible breach

 The Cybersecurity and Infrastructure Security Agency on Wednesday issued a sweeping emergency order directing all federal agencies to immediately patch critical vulnerabilities in certain devices and software made by F5, a technology vendor, after confirming a nation-state cyber actor gained unauthorized access to F5's source code.

-"This directive addresses an imminent risk," said Nick Anderson, CISA's Executive Assistant Director for Cybersecurity, during a news briefing Wednesday.
+"This directive addresses an imminent risk," Nick Anderson, CISA's executive assistant director for cybersecurity, said during a news briefing Wednesday.
 "A nation-state actor could exploit these flaws to gain unauthorized access to embedded credentials and API keys.
 That's an unacceptable risk to federal networks."

 F5 is a publicly traded American technology company headquartered in Seattle, Washington.